 - Have necessary dental treatment completed in a timely manner

 The remedies for sore gums are relatively simple and straightforward.
 Even dental professionals will stress that to treat sore gums most of the work needs to be done on your own at home.
-Here’s an overview of typical treatment for sore gums.
+Here’s an overview of a typical treatment for sore gums.

 Prescription Mouth Rinse

 Topical use of prescription-strength mouthwash such as chlorhexidine can help alleviate initial gum swelling and infection, however, extended use can cause significant tooth staining.
-(3) Be aware that the alcohol in mouthwash such as this one will actually dry out the mouth and can contribute to harmful bacterial growth in the long run.
-Rinses usually cost around $15 and are purchased at your dentist or available for call-in to the pharmacy.
+(3) Be aware that the alcohol in mouthwash such as this one will actually dry out the mouth and can contribute to harmful germ growth in the long run.
+Rinses usually cost around $15 and are purchased at your dentist or available for a call-in to the pharmacy.

-Ibuprophen is an anti-inflammatory drug that can help alleviate soreness throughout the body, including gums.
+Ibuprofen is an anti-inflammatory drug that can help alleviate soreness throughout the body, including gums.
 In cases of severe soreness due to infection, your dentist may prescribe an antibiotic.
 Most medication is available for a few dollars up to $20 for insurance co-payments.

 Home remedies used to get rid of bad breath typically include those that are used to keep your mouth clean.
-Removing bacteria that cause bad breath can help you treat bad breath and avoid bad breath.
+Removing germs that cause bad breath can help you treat bad breath and avoid bad breath.
 Efficient measures that treat halitosis include:

 Improved Oral Hygiene